velipso/sink/docs/pickle.md

 ### Referenced List `0xF5`

-Circular references are handled by referencing a previously provided new list, using its internal index.
-Note that referenced lists are not indexed since it's unnecessary.
+Sibling or circular references are handled by referencing a previously provided new list, using its internal index.

 | Value  | Description                                          |
 |--------|------------------------------------------------------|